Apps improve nutritional behaviour and health

 11-Dec-2019 - Germany

 Around two billion people worldwide are overweight or obese.
 Because overweight is associated with both physical and mental health consequences and enormous economic costs, it is considered one of the greatest health problems of our time.
-Psychologists at the University of Konstanz and the German Institute of Nutrition Research have come to the conclusion in a survey that mobile interventions using smartphone apps can do a good job here.
+Psychologists at the University of Konstanz and the German Institute of nutrition research have come to the conclusion in a survey that mobile interventions using smartphone apps can do a good job here.
 Their overview work, which includes the currently available individual studies in the field of nutrition, confirms that the apps examined have a positive effect on nutritional behaviour, body weight and various physical health indicators such as cholesterol levels.
 The study is presented in the scientific journal Obesity Reviews.

 The benefits of app-based mobile interventions are numerous